getzola/zola/docs/content/documentation/content/section.md

 # The default is page/1.
 paginate_path = "page"

+# If set, there will pagination will happen in a reversed order.
+paginate_reversed = false

 # This determines whether to insert a link for each header like the ones you can see on this site if you hover over
 # a header.
 # The default template can be overridden by creating an `anchor-link.html` file in the `templates` directory.